yangzehao98/bert_sentiment/README.md

 Secondly, the recall rate is very small for rare emotions, meaning the model rarely identifies these emotions correctly.
 Besides, there is class imbalance in the original dataset.

 Despite hardware limitations and a small training subset, the model achieved strong results on major emotion categories.
-Accoring to Google GoEmotions official report, the BERT-based model achieves an average F1-score of .46 across their proposed taxonomy.
+Accoring to Google GoEmotions official report, the BERT-based model achieves an average F1-score of .46 across their proposed taxonomy based on the whole three available data set.
 With access to more data and compute, I am confident that performance—especially on rare emotion classes—can be significantly improved through proper fine-tuning, threshold calibration, and training on the full dataset.